PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 ```

 This was introduced in [PEP 342](http://legacy.python.org/dev/peps/pep-0342/),
-where the idea of coroutines was introduced.
+where the idea of coroutines appeared for the first time.
 This PEP extended the functionality
 of generators presented in the first example with possibility to send values
 to the generators.
 So basically any function having `yield` statement in it's
 body is actually a generator.
 Meaning it's not gonna to execute, instead it'll